Insmire/Credit_Risk_Analysis/README.md

 ## Summary
 <!-- Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning. -->

 Due to the nature of this project, we desire a higher predictability for accurately predicted high-risk applications (true positives) over accurately predicted low-risk applications (true negatives).
 We also desire a higher predictability of low-risk applications falsely predicted as high-risk (false positive) over high-risk applications falsely predicted as low-risk (false negatives).
+This implies that we would favor a model with high precision as opposed to high sensitivity.
 Notice that re-sampling data with the various algorithms affected very little of the accuracy, precision, and recall of the logistic regression model.
-All three metrics
+The balanced accuracy scores of all four algorithms are below 0.7.
+Furthermore the precision is low while sensitivity is high.
+Comparatively, the balanced random forest classifier observed a precision even though its accuracy is below 0.7.
+The easy ensemble classifier shows a low precision of 0.09 and a high accuracy of 0.93.
+After examining the various approach, one may recommend another machine learning model to obtain the desired metrics.